 A number of new requirements to F-gas emission calculation has recently been introduced by United Nations Intergovernmental Panel for Climate Change (IPCC).
-The reguirements comprises new F-gases, new emission factors for certain F-gases, new application areas and changes in product lifetime.
+The requirements comprise new F-gases, new emission factors for certain F-gases, new application areas and changes in product lifetime.

-Similar to the 2013 report, the 2014 emission calculation is updated and in compliance with the new revised IPCC methodologies.
+The 2016 emission calculation is updated and in compliance with the new revised IPCC methodologies.

-As a new issue, the timeperiod has been extended from 2020 to 2030.
-The emission revisions comprise now the full timeperiod 1995-2030 to assure consistens in the methodology as outlined in IPCC's guidance.
+From 2015, the time period for future emission scenarios has been prolonged from 2020 to 2030.
+The emission revision comprises now the full time period 1995-2030 and assures consistency in the methodology as outlined in IPCC's guidance.

-Appendix 4 describes the specific emission factors, etc.
+Appendix 3 describes the specific emission factors, etc. used for emission calculations.